drivelling-spinel/tartar/doc/extras.md

 1. Install Tartar.

-2. Obtain D2INTMAP.WAD - _since mod's author is yet to release a version that uses Doom graphic format for images, and not PNGs, players may need to use DOOM editing tool (like Slade) to create the WAD with converted images_ - and place it in the same directory as TARTAR.EXE.
+2. Obtain D2INTMAP.WAD - _since mod's author is still working on a version that uses Doom graphic format for images, players may need to use DOOM editing tool (like Slade) to create the WAD combining those with blood splats and arrows from the GZDoom version of the mod_ - and place it in the same directory as TARTAR.EXE.

 3. Run TARTAR.EXE with DOOM2 IWAD.
 When running without PWAD-s no additional arguments are required.
 When running with PWADS, enable the intermission maps